shoenig/go-modtool/README.md

 Although the `go mod tidy` command provided by the Go compiler will format `go.mod` files, the way it does so is not strongly opinionated.
 Often, you'll end up with multiple `replace` stanzas where only one was intended.
-This `modtool` tool provides a way to format `go.mod` files in a way that is consistent no matter the input.
+This `go-modtool` tool provides a way to format `go.mod` files in a way that is consistent no matter the input.

 Projects which need to merge `go.mod` files will also experience pain in how git often fails to resolve conflicts for `go.mod` and `go.sum` files.
-This `modtool` tool can be used to merge `go.mod` and `go.sum` with better context files so that merge conflicts are automatically resolved, every time.
+This `go-modtool` tool can be used to merge `go.mod` and `go.sum` with better context files so that merge conflicts are automatically resolved, every time.